AndhikaAtmaja/AndhikaAtmaja/README.md

       </tr>
     <!-- === Description === --!>
       <tr>
-        <td valign="text-top"><p align="center">2D sci-fi maintenance gam.
+        <td valign="text-top"><p align="justify">2D sci-fi maintenance gam.
 Play as a welding robot repairing hull breaches to keep the ship at full speed and reach each destination on time.</p></td>
-        <td valign="text-top"><p align="center">A Garden Building + Tower Defense 3D game where a retired Archer Hero builds a garden by day and defends the Life Tree from monster waves by night.</p></td>
+        <td valign="text-top"><p align="justify">A Garden Building + Tower Defense 3D game where a retired Archer Hero builds a garden by day and defends the Life Tree from monster waves by night.</p></td>
       </tr>
     <!-- === Documentation + Playable/Download Row === -->
       <tr>